 The Houthi takes its name from Hussein Badreddin al-Houthi, their former commander, who was reportedly killed by Yemeni army forces in September 2004.
 The group's principal mission is the protect the Shi'a community from oppression by the Yemeni army, and also from forces coming into their territory from Saudi Arabia.
 They are opposed by extremist Wahhabi groups.
 Recently they have had a degree of success in extending their influence over Northern Yemeni territory, and have recently been able to broker a cease-fire with the Central Yemeni government, who in the past has also tried to link their activities to Iran.
 It is hoped that in the future a pluralistic government will emerge in Yemen.

-In Bahrain protests against the Al-Khalifa government thev continue. though are less established than organizations like the Houthi Hezbollah. or Saudi interference in controlling the protests in Bahrain and United States inaction in preventing human rights abuses is a disappointing aspect of their difficult situation.
+In Bahrain protests against the Al-Khalifa government continue. though thev are less established than like Houthi organizations the or Hezbollah.
+Saudi interference in controlling the protests in Bahrain and United States inaction in preventing human rights abuses is a disappointing aspect of their difficult situation.